 How diet, nutrition and physical activity affect skin cancer risk.
 In total, we analysed 55 studies from around the world, covering nearly 13 million adults and over 56,000 cases of non-melanoma skin cancer and 27,000 cases of melanoma skin cancer.

 Skin cancers can be divided into two main groups: melanoma and non-melanoma.
-In 2018, melanoma accounted for about 22 per cent of skin cancer diagnoses, and non-melanoma tumours accounted for about 78 per cent of skin cancer diagnoses.
+In 2018, melanoma accounted for about 22% of skin cancer diagnoses, and non-melanoma tumours accounted for about 78% of skin cancer diagnoses.
 The most common non-melanoma tumours are basal cell carcinoma and squamous cell carcinoma.